We suspended our website don-marketing.com before the Smart trial commenced in June 1999.

 Basically, I had been placed in the position of either abandoning the litigation or giving my legal team a charge over my home.
 I chose the latter.
 In other words, I bet my house on the outcome unaware, as will be revealed later, that the judge appointed to hear the case had undeclared connections with Shell.

 I could not afford to hire a Queens Counsel nor even a lead barrister specialising in Intellectual Property law.
 Instead, I retained a criminal law barrister, Mr Geoffrey Cox, to lead my legal team.
+I gave the barristers a charge over my house.
+(Source: Royds Treadwell letter 7 May 1999).

 The calibre of Geoffrey Hobbs QC, the IP specialist who headed Shell’s legal team, can be judged from the following extract of a LegalWeek.com article by Dominic Carman published 6 October 2005 under the headline “Hot Property”: